coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   Why not train/finetune a model yourself?
 There are many third party and open source models that may be able to perform the required task, perhaps after some fine tuning.
 Organizations often choose external GenAI models because they are typically general purpose, and training is difficult and expensive (often millions of dollars).
 Finetuning of generative AI is also not often performed by organizations given the cost of compute and the complexity involved.
 Some GenAI models can be obtained and run on your own infrastructure.
 The reasons for this can be lower cost (if it is an open source model), and the fact that sensitive input information does not have to be sent externally.
 A reason to use an externally hosted GenAI model can be the quality of the model.

-  Question: Does your system insert (augment) data to the input of your model, like for example in RAG (Retrieval Augmented Generation), or by  ?
+  Question: Does your system insert (augment) data to the input of your model, like for example in RAG (Retrieval Augmented Generation), or by having _system prompts_ (standard instructions to the model that are automatically added to the input) ?
   Yes:
   - Then the inserted data plays a role in determining the model behaviour.
-This means you need to ask: Is this augmentation data untrusted (i.e. it may have been crafted by adversaries)?
-If Yes: it needs to be protected against [manipulation](/go/augmentationdatamanipulation/).
+If Yes: it needs to be protected against [manipulation](/go/augmentationdatamanipulation/) and if it is retrieved data that is untrusted (possibly manipulated), then [limiting unwanted model behaviour](/go/limitunwanted/) is a critical countermeasure.
-  - Is this augmentation data stored in a datanbase where it is collected from various sources (e.g., a vector database)?
-If Yes: you need to protect against [leaking](/go/augmentationdataleak/)
+  - Is this augmentation data stored in a database for the purpose of the AI system (e.g., a vector database)?
+If Yes: you need to protect against [leaking](/go/augmentationdataleak/).
+Note that this also counts for system prompts, if they are sensitive.

   Question: Who runs the model?
   - The supplier runs the model: select a trustworthy supplier through [supply chain management](/go/supplychainmanage/), to make sure the deployed model cannot be manipulated ([runtime model poisoning](/go/runtimemodelpoison/)) - just the way you would expect any supplier to protect their running application from manipulation.